New Zealand may be small in size, but our dairy industry is big in the world of dairy exports, being the eighth largest dairy producer globally.

 Many of our international dairy farming customers have adopted this seasonal calving system with farmers seeing positive results, focusing milking cows to the pasture growth curve and keeping costs low.

 New Zealand farms just under 5 million dairy cows in over 11,000 dairy herds.
-These bring in about $19 billion a year to the national economy.
+These brought in almost $26 billion in export revenue for the year ending April 2023.

 Our dairy sector is highly integrated, modern, science based and innovative, and is a global leader in pastoral dairy farming.